|

 remember dipping at the finish line and thinking that

 I had hoped I came third, I thought I had came third."
+Her coach, however, traced the beginning

 of her turnaround to the Canadian Track and Field Championships